weavercm/Connect-IQ-Work-Timer/README.md

 * Reduce the number of calculations in the function TimeLogManager.getTimeWorked() in TimeLog.mc, so that only the most recent ON_CLOCK interval is calculated while the other intervals are stored in a variable

 ## Resources:
-The developer page for Connect IQ can be found [here](https://developer.garmin.com/connect-iq/overview/).
-Additionally, their developer forum can be found [here](https://forums.garmin.com/developer/).
+* The Garmin developer page for Connect IQ can be found [here](https://developer.garmin.com/connect-iq/overview/).
+* The Garmin developer forum can be found [here](https://forums.garmin.com/developer/).
+* I used [this website](https://www.timeanddate.com/date/durationresult.html) to check the work time displayed by the app.
+* I used [this website](https://www.dollartimes.com/calculators/hours-minutes-calculator.htm) to check the work time displayed by the app.